farajabien/monee/.mycontext/01-prd.md

 ### **5. Every Little Thing I Want (ELTIW)**

-Sometimes, budgeting isn’t about cutting costs — it’s about taking care of yourself.
+Sometimes, budgeting isn't about cutting costs — it's about taking care of yourself.

-That’s why MONEE includes a soft, personal space called **Every Little Thing I Want**.
+That's why MONEE includes a soft, personal space called **Every Little Thing I Want**.

-It’s a simple list where you write down _everything you want for yourself_:
+It's a simple list where you write down _everything you want for yourself_:

-> “New shoes – Ksh 3,000”
+> "New shoes – Ksh 3,000"
-> “Skincare restock – Ksh 1,200”
+> "Skincare restock – Ksh 1,200"
-> “Weekend getaway – Ksh 4,500”
+> "Weekend getaway – Ksh 4,500"

-You can add a reason or goal, but you don’t have to.
+You can add a reason or goal, but you don't have to.
-When you finally buy it, you just tap **“Got it”** — and MONEE celebrates with you. 🎉
+When you finally buy it, you just tap **"Got it"** — and MONEE celebrates with you. 🎉

-It’s not just about money — it’s about self-care, priorities, and giving yourself permission to enjoy what you’ve worked for.
+It's not just about money — it's about self-care, priorities, and giving yourself permission to enjoy what you've worked for.

+---

+### **6. Track Your Income**

+Money doesn't just go out — it comes in too.
+MONEE helps you see the full picture.

+**Multiple Income Sources**: Add all your income streams — salary, freelance work, side hustles, rental income, or anything else.
+Each source has its own name and amount.

+**Payday Tracking**: Set when you get paid for each income source.
+MONEE remembers your paydays and helps you plan around them.

+**Monthly Income View**: See your total expected income for the month at a glance.
+Compare it to your actual spending to understand your financial health.

+**Income vs Expenses**: In your monthly insights, MONEE shows you the balance — how much you're earning versus how much you're spending.
+It's the simple math that helps you make better decisions.

+---

+### **7. Manage Your Debts**

+Debts don't have to be stressful — they just need to be organized.

+**Debt List**: Track all your debts in one place — loans, credit cards, money you owe friends, or any other obligations.
+Each debt has a name, total amount, and current balance.

+**Monthly Payment Rules**: Set up recurring payment rules for each debt.
+Tell MONEE how much you pay each month and when the payment is due.
+MONEE will remind you and help you stay on track.

+**Payment Tracking**: Mark payments as made when you pay them.
+MONEE keeps a history of all your payments, so you can see your progress over time.

+**Debt Progress**: See how much you've paid off and how much remains.
+MONEE shows you a clear timeline of when you'll be debt-free, giving you motivation to keep going.

+**Debt Tab**: A dedicated space in your dashboard where all your debt information lives — organized, clear, and manageable.

 ---